Is there an articling position available at Bartlet & Richardes LLP (the "Firm") for the 2024 - 2025 year?

 Bartlet & Richardes LLP

-If you have any questions with respect to the materials to be forwarded or the timing of same, please contact Gerry at (519) 253-7461.
+If you have any questions with respect to the materials to be forwarded or the timing of same, please contact Crista at (519) 253-7461.

 I've applied to your Firm what should I expect next?

-We will acknowledge receipt of your materials by email or letter.
+We will acknowledge receipt of your materials by email.
+Please ensure you provide your email address.

-We then conduct interviews of selected candidates.
-The timing of the interviews is dictated annually by the Law Society of Upper Canada (further information is available on its website (www.lsuc.on.ca).
+We then conduct interviews of selected candidates in accordance with the Law Society of Ontario's guidelines.
+The timing of the interviews is dictated annually by the Law Society of Ontario (further information is available on its website www.lso.ca).

 Given the number of applications we receive each year, we are unable to interview all candidates that apply.
-If you are selected for an interview, you will be contacted by our office to arrange a mutually convenient time within the interview period set by the LSUC.
+If you are selected for an interview, you will be contacted by our office to arrange a mutually convenient time within the interview period set by the Law Society of Ontario.

 Are you hiring summer students (i.e. students between first year and second year)?